AnggaR96s/Reforestation/README.md

-## Me and my mates are in a band called Duvet.
-We're a cover band.
+## How come a man driving a train got struck by lightning?
+He was a good conductor.